Forensic accounting is the perfect career for those with a keen investigative eye and a passion for working with numbers

-Both the private and public sectors need forensic accountants to perform these jobs, and the rapid growth of this industry means there’s a lot of room for advancement.
+Both the private and the public sectors need forensic accountants to perform these jobs, and the growth of the industry means there’s room for advancement.
 The investigative element of forensic accounting also makes it an interesting and gratifying career.
 More benefits you can expect from this career include:

 High growth is expected due to tightening financial regulations and increasing demand from companies for financial risk management.
 Expect to see many new job openings in the coming years as these needs continue to rise.

-According to Investopedia, the average salary for a forensic accountant is $80,000.
-At the upper end of the pay scale, forensic examiners can make at least $150,000 per year.
+According to Investopedia, a forensic accountant’s average salary is $80,000.
+At the upper end of the pay scale, forensic examiners can make $150,000 per year.

 Independence on the job